Who wants to be a customer experience manager?

 The second major challenge lies in getting the right team in place.
 Implementing a diverse program like customer experience will require an experienced team to manage it.
 This goes beyond merely having skilled, empathetic agents in place and entails building a team that encompasses implementation experts, research analysts and BI specialists.

-In addition, there needs to be scalability built into any team created, as a large team may be required at the start of such a program, but as it evolves, fewer staff may be needed and the CEM will have to justify the ROI in the team they have put in place.
+In addition, there needs to be scalability built into any team created, as a large team may be required at the start of such a program, but as it evolves, very few staff may be needed and the CEM will have to justify the ROI in the team they have put in place.

 Speaking of ROI, it is not enough to simply demonstrate that customer satisfaction has increased as a justification for any money spent.
-Today, it is imperative for the CEM to be able to show exactly how customer experience efforts are impacting on key business KPIs, like customer retention.
+Today, it is imperative for the CEM to be able to show exactly how customer experience efforts are impacting key business KPIs, like customer retention.

 Improved customer retention and increased sales are often perceived as the primary benefits related to investing in customer experience and improvements in these need to be demonstrated if the CEM hopes to continue receiving investment in their customer experience program.